mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/getting_started/quick_start/quick_start.md

 Here is an explanation of these environment variables:

 - `vLLM_MODEL_BACKEND`: The backend of the model to run.
-User could find supported models and backends for vLLM MindSpore in the [Model Support List](../../user_guide/supported_models/models_list/models_list.md).
+User could find supported models and backends for vLLM-MindSpore Plugin in the [Model Support List](../../user_guide/supported_models/models_list/models_list.md).
 - `MINDFORMERS_MODEL_CONFIG`: The model configuration file.
 User can find the corresponding YAML file in the [MindSpore Transformers repository](https://gitee.com/mindspore/mindformers/tree/master/research/qwen2_5).
 For Qwen2.5-7B, the YAML file is [predict_qwen2_5_7b_instruct.yaml](https://gitee.com/mindspore/mindformers/blob/master/research/qwen2_5/predict_qwen2_5_7b_instruct.yaml).

 Additionally, users need to ensure that MindSpore Transformers is installed.
 Users can add it by running the following command: